crrobinson14/vue-rethinkdb/bridge/README.md

 > SocketCluster based bridge layer for browser and mobile clients to RethinkDB.

+The Bridge is based on the highly scalable, robust [SocketCluster](https://socketcluster.io/#!/) framework.
+To get started, set up a server or cluster visible to the Internet that can also communicate with your RethinkDB cluster.
+Copy the contents of the `bridge/` folder there, and adjust the queries to suit your needs.
+Make sure you run `npm i` before trying to run `npm start`.
+You can use any mechanism you prefer (`forever`, `pm2`, `supervisor`, etc.) to keep the process running long-term.

+A nice feature of SocketCluster is that it automatically detects changes to worker logic files.
+This means you can adjust your queries on the fly without even restarting the daemon.
+The workers will be restarted automatically.
+The VueJS plugin keeps a list of open queries, and will automatically re-request them when it reconnects to the server.

+Adding business logic for queries and values is simple.
+Just adjust `lib/queries/index.js` and `lib/values/index.js` to suit your needs.
+If you need user-based access control, although SocketCluster provides its own authentication layer this can be confusing to use at first.
+An example is provided in `lib/of a simpler mechanism

 This daemon is a simple bridge layer between RethinkDB and WebSocket clients, typically Web or mobile apps, although it could be useful for any client environment.